dolik-rce/pegof/README.md

         If no file or --input is given, read standard input.

 `-o/--output FILE` Output to file (should be repeated if there is more inputs)
-        Value "-" can be used to specify standard output Must not be used together with --inplace.
+        Value "-" can be used to specify standard output.

 `-I/--import PATH` Directory where to search for import files (may be repeated for multiple locations)